Vision and History

 Our vision is a province, country, and world with healthy, just, and sustainable food for all.

 We want everyone to have access to enough affordable, healthy, and culturally appropriate food; and we want that food to be produced in socially, economically, and ecologically sustainable ways.
 We want healthy, vibrant communities that are socially just and self-reliant, in Nova Scotia and beyond.

 Everything we do at FoodARC is about creating the conditions for food security through social change and policy change.
 We engage communities by fostering meaningful relationships, sharing knowledge that builds greater understanding and capacity, and creating new practices that bring about change.
 We are leaders in the field of participatory action research (PAR), food security research, and food policy, and our work inspires and informs change at government, community, and university levels.
 Our research supports the development of appropriate and effective policies because we combine people’s lived experiences with other types of knowledge and ways of knowing, and then critically reflect on what it tells us about how to solve the complex problems of food security.
 FoodARC plays a key role in the growth and success of food security work in Nova Scotia and Canada.

 We are “research inspiring change.”

-Over a decade ago, the persistence and injustice of food insecurity in Nova Scotia catalyzed a partnership among the Nova Scotia Nutrition Council, the Atlantic Health Promotion Research Centre, and Nova Scotia Family Resource Centres and Projects, resulting in the Nova Scotia Participatory Food Costing Projects.
+In 2001, the persistence and injustice of food insecurity in Nova Scotia catalyzed a partnership among the Nova Scotia Nutrition Council, the Atlantic Health Promotion Research Centre, and Nova Scotia Family Resource Centres and Projects, resulting in the Nova Scotia Participatory Food Costing Projects.